The A.B.C. Murders: Film

 The first adaptation of the novel was the 1965 film The Alphabet Murders with Tony Randall as Hercule Poirot, a version far more comic than mysterious.

 The story of the 2012 Malayalam film Grandmaster written by director B. Unnikrishnan draws inspirations from The A.B.C.
 Murders.
 The characterisation of Chandrasekhar in the movie as played by the Indian movie veteran Mohanlal, while inspired by that of the legendary Hercule Poirot, has more to do with the popular established screen persona of Mohanlal in Malayalam.

 Radio

 The BBC Radio adaptation Poirot – The ABC Murders starring John Moffatt and Simon Williams was first broadcast in 2000.
 The show is periodically rebroadcast on BBC Radio 4 Extra.

-The 18 May 1943 episode of Suspense was an adaptation of The ABC Murders, starring Charles Laughton.
+The 18 May 1943 episode of Suspense was an adaptation of The ABC Murders, starring Charles Laughton as Cust.
+The plot was heavily condensed, with Poirot completely absent.

-An audio adaptation was released by Audible in 2025, with Peter Dinklage as Poirot.
+An audio adaptation was released by Audible in 2025, with Peter Dinklage as Poirot and Himesh Patel as Hastings.
+The cast also features Sam Claflin, Joel Fry, Lydia West, Rahul Kohli, Ben Hardy, Amrita Acharia, Sian Clifford and Rosie Cavaliero.